osiam/addon-self-administration/docs/configuration.md

 **PRECONDITION**
 You need to import the sql script into your postgres database which you will find in the OSIAM resource server project!

-For the registration you need to add some extension fields into the database otherwise it will not work.
+For the self-administration you need to add some extension fields into the database otherwise it will not work.
-The extension is configured with it's own namespace and will not conflict user defined extensions.
+The extension is configured with it's own namespace and will not conflict user defined extensions (init_data.sql).
+You need also to add a specific client for self-administration in the auth-servers database (example_data.sql).

 Start the database commandline:

 `$ sudo -u postgres psql`

-Now insert it as user osiam by calling
+Now insert it as user osiam while being in the directory where you unpacked the sources by calling

+`$ psql -f ./sql/init_data.sql -U osiam`

+and

-`$ psql -f ./sql/registration_extension.sql -U osiam`
+`$ psql -f ./sql/example_data.sql -U osiam`

-while being in the directory where you unpacked the sources.
+but update the example_data.sql before you import it and sync the data with the addon-self-administration.properties!

 ## Configuring OSIAM